Alison McCreary: Personal life and education

 She spent one year at the Texas Bible Institute in Columbus, Texas, before transferring to Samford University in Birmingham, Alabama.
 She earned a bachelor's degree in human development and family studies from Samford in 1998.

 McCreary worked at Eli Lilly and Company from 2000 through 2013.
 She married Brandom Gengelbach on March 8, 2008.
-They have two sons, Tyler and William, and reside in Columbia, Tennessee.
+They have two sons, Tyler and William, and reside in Bentonville, Arkansas.